codepraycode/codepraycode/README.md

 # 🔥 Tools and skillsets

-I have experiences in various libraries, tools, database management systems, of which if I start mentioning them here, you'll scroll alot, but with this few I've listed, I suppose you have an idea of my skills.
+I have experiences in various libraries, tools, database management systems, of which if I start mentioning them here, you'll scroll alot, but with this few I've listed, I suppose you have an idea of my capabilities.

  ## Programming languages: